BUY PREGNANCY TESTS & OVULATION TESTS

 Key Facts

-- The Luteal Phase is crucial for fertility, occurring after ovulation and lasting typically 11 to 17 days.
+• The Luteal Phase is crucial for fertility, lasting typically between 11 to 17 days, and is calculated by subtracting the ovulation date from the start of your period.

 Tracking your hormones and doing the calculations can sometimes be challenging when conceiving.
 But, whether you can estimate your due date or intend to plan a suitable time for intercourse, you will need to know how to do the math.
 The Luteal Phase is also referred to as the secretory phase.
 Fortunately, some simple math is all you need to calculate the essential part of your cycle, known as the Luteal Phase.
 This phase is a crucial indicator of fertility and only requires a simple formula to figure things out.
 Keep reading to learn how you can determine the phase and why this information is crucial for your pregnancy journey.